fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/Gantry_assembly.md

 ## Test measurement

-Before we can tighten the last screws we want to make sure the feet are paralell within a 1mm, that is +/- 0,5 mm.
+We want to make sure the feet are paralell within a 1mm, that is +/- 0,5 mm.
 Otherwise we might struggle to tune the bearings later.

 * Check this measurement in the front and in the back.

 ![Check](./img/assembly/paralell.jpg)

-* If it looks good, tighten the screws.
+* If it looks good, tighten all screws.
 If not, try to adjust it first.
-* Doublecheck the paralellity-measurement in the front and in the back.

 # Mounting the gantry on the table